Geometry of the logarithmic Hodge moduli space (with an Appendix joint with Siqing Zhang)

 Theorem \ref{thm:smooth} proves that the stack of semistable $t$-connections with poles is smooth over the Noetherian base $B.$ In this paper, we apply this smoothness result to the case when $B$ is a field and when $B$ is a DVR, both of which are reduced.
 Therefore, the proof given in \cite[Prop.
 3.2]{laszlo-pauly-p-curvature} works, with the trivial modification stemming from the fact that: while in the case with no poles loc. cit. uses, in the context of the elegant ``Bost's Trick," the elementary identity $\partial_x^{[p]}:= \partial_x \circ \cdots \circ \partial_x$ ($p$ times) $=0$, in the case with poles we can use the identity $(x\partial_x)^{[p]} = x \partial_x.$ In the end, while loc. cit. ends with a factor $t$ in the case without poles, we end with a factor $tx$ in the case with poles, and the logic to reach the desired conclusion, namely the existence of the Hodge-Hitchin morphism for families of curves over a reduced Noetherian scheme, is the same.

-In this appendix, we remove the assumption made above of semistability, as well as the assumtpion on the Noetehrian $B$ being reduced.
-We prove the existence of the Hodge-Hitchin morphism (\ref{eq:hodgemo1}) from the stack of $t$-connections, with or without poles for a family of curves over a Noetherian base $B.$
+In this appendix, we remove the assumption made above of semistability, as well as the assumption on the Noetherian $B$ being reduced.
+We give a proof of the existence of the Hodge-Hitchin morphism (\ref{eq:hodgemo1}) from the stack of $t$-connections, with or without poles for a family of curves over a Noetherian base $B.$ Moreover, we correct the minor inaccuracy in the proof of \cite[Prop.
+3.2]{laszlo-pauly-p-curvature}.

 The key step is to reduce to an auxiliary family of curves over a suitable complete and reduced ring, where then the Lazlo-Pauly logic is valid, without poles (factor $t$), and with poles (factor $tx$).
 We now give the details of this key reduction step.